 Now embarking on its 57th year, the Decorators’ Show House and Gardens has become the Guild’s signature event.
 It’s the longest-running tour of its kind in the country.
 Proceeds from the annual project have funded the burn unit, radiology, mobile mammography vans, ambulance services, renovations in the newborn and special care nursery, and wellness initiatives for patients, family members, and hospital medical staff.

 In 2012, the Guild became the sponsor of the Limestone Falls on the grounds of Eskenazi Hospital.
 The area provides serenity and beauty for patients, family members, medical staff, and visitors to the area.
 In 2017, the hospital’s outpatient pharmacy was named the St. Margaret’s Hospital Guild Pharmacy.

-St. Margaret’s Hospital Guild is proud to be one of the pioneer volunteer groups of the city of Indianapolis.
-The Guild is grateful to the designers, landscape architects, sponsors, individuals, corporations and donors of in-kind services who make the Decorators’ Show House possible.
-The women of St. Margaret’s Hospital Guild pledge to continue to support their community through fund raising activities that benefit the underserved at Eskenazi Health.
+St. Margaret’s Hospital Guild is proud to be one of the pioneer volunteer groups in the City of Indianapolis.
+The Guild is grateful to the homeowners, designers, landscape architects, sponsors, donors of in-kind services, corporations, and tour goers who help make the annual event possible.
+The members of St. Margaret’s Hospital Guild pledge to continue their support of the underserved in the community through their fundraising activities and their volunteer service to Eskenazi Hospital.